 1. Assess your Faith Style

 Did you know you have dominant faith style?
-Take the simple quiz to determine your strengths, and get tips to avoid your blindsides when modeling the life of life with God for your family.
+Take the simple quiz to determine your strengths, and get tips to avoid your blindsides when modeling life with God for your family.

 2. Learn, Absorb, Praise & Connect